 Each BluePearl pet hospital is unique.
 Our Tampa location offers these specialties and services provided by skilled, compassionate and dedicated professionals.

 If you believe your pet is sick, hurt or in distress, we’re here to provide expert care.
 Our trained emergency clinicians are prepared to diagnose and treat urgent cases, including severely injured or critically ill pets.
 Common emergency cases we see include:

-Griffindor, or just Griffin as his pet parent Miriam calls him, is one tenacious chewer.
+Griffindor, or just Griffin as his owner Miriam calls him, is one tenacious chewer.
 Any toy he gets, he wants to also get to what’s on the inside like many dogs also are known to do.

 One day, Griffin’s persistent chewing caught up with him and he became sicker and sicker.
 Miriam suspected it might be related to his little habit, and began looking for a vet that could help him immediately.
 That’s when she brought Griffin to the emergency and specialty vets at BluePearl in Tampa.

 Griffin needed surgery as soon as possible to remove the plastic squeakers he had swallowed that became lodged in his stomach and small intestine.
 The critical care and surgical team at BluePearl were able to successfully remove the foreign bodies from his GI tract, and Griffin quickly recovered.

 Watch more of Griffin’s story.

 Our veterinary cardiology team diagnoses and treats diseases of the heart and lungs.
 We use advanced imaging tools and techniques to identify your pet’s specific condition and develop a treatment plan.
 Cardiology patients have a variety of treatment options, including minimally invasive procedures.

 Your pet’s primary veterinarian may refer you to our cardiology service for: